gargaashi05-hub/Lab-Agile-Planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: User Stor
+name: User Story
-about: This teamplate is for creating user stories
+about: This template is for creating user stories
 title: ''
 labels: ''
 assignees: ''